 Also, that was the first time I walked away from a date and that shamed and scared me.
 In the past that would have turned me on.

 I never called the guy again.

-So, now I'm sitting at dinner with my friend telling him this story, mind you he knows how much I have struggled (emotionally, financially etc) to write my show and said, "sue you didn't sell out, you could have dated the guy with boat so he could take care of you."
+So, now I'm sitting at dinner with my friend telling him this story — mind you he knows how much I have struggled (emotionally, financially, etc) to write my show — and they said, "Sue you didn't sell out, you could have dated the guy with a boat so he could take care of you."